microsoft/TypeScript-Handbook/pages/appendices/Modules.md

 ## Converting From Namespaces

-If you're converting a program from namespaces to modules, there are a few common pitfalls.
+If you're converting a program from namespaces to modules, the approach you take will vary depending on how complex the namespace usage in the original program was.
+If you have one namespace per file and no nested namespaces, see the next section for advice.
+If namespaces merge across multiple files or you hafe nested namespaces, look below for upgrade examples.

-### Do not use namespaces in modules
+### Replace namespaces with modules

 When you first move to a module-based organization, it can be easy to end up with a file that looks like this: